 What are the lyrics to Japan’s national anthem ‘Kimigayo’, and what is the history of the short hymn?

-The origins and history of one of the world’s oldest and shortest national anthems.
+We explore the origins and history of ‘Kimigayo’, one of the world’s oldest and shortest national anthems.

 Japan has one of the oldest national anthems in the world.